pola-rs/polars/docs/user-guide/migration/pandas.md

 Note that an 'index' data structure as known in databases will be used by Polars as an optimization technique.

-### Polars uses Apache Arrow arrays to represent data in memory while pandas uses NumPy arrays
+### Polars adheres to the Apache Arrow memory format to represent data in memory while pandas uses NumPy arrays

-Polars represents data in memory with Arrow arrays while pandas represents data in memory with NumPy arrays.
+Polars represents data in memory according to the Arrow memory spec while pandas represents data in memory with NumPy arrays.
 Apache Arrow is an emerging standard for in-memory columnar analytics that can accelerate data load times, reduce memory usage and accelerate calculations.